Team-Deepiri/diri-helox/docs/MAKEFILE-EXPLANATION.md

 # Rebuilding (ONLY use when code changes)
-make rebuild              # Full clean rebuild (removes old images, rebuilds, starts) make rebuild-service SERVICE=pyagent  # Rebuild one service make build                # Normal build (with cache, only if needed)
+make rebuild              # Full clean rebuild (removes old images, rebuilds, starts) make rebuild-service SERVICE=cyrex  # Rebuild one service make build                # Normal build (with cache, only if needed)

 # Cleanup